Easy Diet Hacks for National Nutrition® Month and Every Month

 I want my patients, clients and readers to recognize that lifestyle changes are hard because they’re hard – not because of a character flaw.
 Instead of aiming for the perfect diet (whatever that is!) or a flawless record at the gym, set goals, assess results and celebrate progress.
 I ask clients to look at their goals as mini experiments.
 Take a scientists view.
 Don’t judge the results; just examine them.
 Then ask, what did you like and what did you dislike.
 What was hard and what was easy?
 If you tweak this part or that part might you get a different result?
 These steps and the proper mindset will help you get closer to goal.
 But being rigid and identifying anything less than perfection as a sign of weakness or failure will likely not get you far in the long run.
 You can use this process to help you eat less, waste less, cook more, exercise more and so on.

-I’ve got some free Lifestyle Reset Worksheets that you can download.
-They’re straight out of my new book.
+For more, I’ve also got some free strategies for sticking to a healthier lifestyle that you can download.
 Just fill out the form in the sidebar.

 How do you like these 8 diet hacks?
 Please check out my colleagues’ websites and follow them on social media to get tips all through the week every week.
 This is a talented group of people with lots of great information to share!